 (also Achaemenian /ˌakəˈmēnēən/)

-Of or relating to the dynasty ruling in Persia from Cyrus I to Darius III (553–330 bc).
+Relating to the dynasty ruling in Persia from Cyrus I to Darius III (553–330 bc).

 - Early records of trade and access to India through this outpost is found in records of the period before 530 B.C., when the Achaemenid emperor of Persia, Cyrus, crossed the Hindukush mountains.